Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Build_a_New_UAN_Image_Using_the_COS_Recipe.md

     - Application_UAN
   ```

-After the `product_vars.yaml` and `compute-and-uan-bootprep.yaml` files are updated to reflect the desired COS and UAN versions and VCS branches to use, IUF may be executed.
+After the `product_vars.yaml` and `compute-and-uan-bootprep.yaml` files are updated to reflect the wanted COS and UAN versions and VCS branches to use, IUF may be executed.

 ## Manually Build a New UAN Image from a COS Recipe (UAN 2.3+)